untitled

 At trial, Verner Winkelman testified that after Helen Winkelman joined the Jehovah's Witnesses, she became unbearable to live with.
 There was excessive criticism and accusations.
 Helen called Verner dumb and lazy, and she repeatedly stated that she hated him - sometimes in front of other people.
 In Fall 1965, Helen threw a sugar bowl at Verner.
 Helen Winkelman's conduct and the false accusations brought on Verner's ulcers and ill health.
 In January 1966, she left the marital home in Michigan to live with her mother in Florida.

+Interestingly, at trial, Helen Winkelman denied all the allegations, except for one occasion when she stated she hated Verner in front of a third party, who testified to such.
 In granting Verner Winkelman's petition, the trial court stated: "After sizing up the parties, the plaintiff is a rather subdued quiet type, and the defendant a forceful aggressive personality; the court is inclined to hold that the situation exceeds that of normal marital bickering, and that the plaintiff had made out a case justifying a judgment for absolute divorce.
+The appellate court affirmed the trial court's decision, stating: "We find nothing in the record which would allow us to discount the plaintiff's credibility or the trial court's reliance thereon."

 McDANIEL v.
 McDANIEL was a 1968 Ohio appellate court decision.
 James McDaniel and Deloris McDaniel were divorced in the early 1960s.
 Deloris McDaniel received custody of their daughter, Jolene Kay McDaniel.
 At some point, James McDaniel both remarried and converted to the Jehovah's Witnesses.
 James McDaniel then sought custody of Jolene McDaniel.
-At the 1967 hearing, James McDaniel attacked Deloris McDaniel's fitness as a parent, while Deloris McDaniel made much adoo about James McDaniel's new religion.
+At the 1967 hearing, James McDaniel attacked Deloris McDaniel's fitness as a parent, while Deloris McDaniel made much ado about James McDaniel's new religion.
 James McDaniel's petition for custody was denied at the local trial and local appellate levels, and then denied at the interim appellate level.
 Further appeals and outcome unknown.

 MEREDITH v.
 MEREDITH was a 1967 Idaho Supreme Court decision.
 Full opinion is available, but even such contains only limited - but extremely revealing - details.
 In February 1962, Clair H. Meredith filed for divorce against his then wife, Marilyn D. Meredith.
 The wife countered with her own request for divorce.
 Both parties alleged extreme cruelty, and requested custody of the three minors produced by this marriage.
 Clair H. Meredith had children by a previous marriage.
 It is unclear whether Marilyn D. Meredith had been previously married.